Update by user Jun 12, 2017

 The field training is definitely what boosted me to become a successful investor.
 Danny Pacheco

-Review about: Nv Real Estate Academy Seminar.
+Product or Service Mentioned: Nv Real Estate Academy Seminar.

 Reason of review: Bad quality.